-Braces, they are a rite of passage to some kids, meaning their teen years aren’t too far ahead or they are teens and their appearance means everything.
+Braces, are a rite of passage to some kids, meaning their teen years aren’t too far ahead or they are teens and their appearance means everything.
 While some kids want braces, others would rather skip the hassle with misguided ideas.
 They may even worry about how they will feel or what they will look like with braces.
 As a parent, you need to know all you can about braces and orthodontic care so you can fully express why braces are so important.

 Why Do Kids Require Orthodontic Care Services?